This article on HS2 was originally published in May 2015, and is re-run due to the government announcing the delay of large parts of the network.

 So here’s my advice when you’re thinking about HS2.
 Don’t get distracted by Birmingham or Manchester.
 Don’t get distracted by the countryside, by the speed, by the lorries we could take off the M6, or by what else we could do with the money.

 None of that matters for HS2

 If you want to understand why HS2 will be built, go to Milton Keynes Central station at half-past six in the evening and ask a commuter if they’d vote for a party that made their season ticket more expensive.
 Then ask them if they’d vote for a party that cancelled some of their trains so that more people could get between London and Manchester.

 When they say no, remember that these are the people who decide British elections.
 Their opinions matter more than yours – and their answers leave politicians with only one possible solution.
 Build HS2.

 **Some would argue that this is an unfair comparison.
-But almost no-one in Manchester commutes every day to London, so the majority of passengers are buying the anytime tickets.
+But almost no one in Manchester commutes every day to London, so the majority of passengers are buying anytime tickets.
 By contrast, lots of people in Milton Keynes commute to London, so the majority of passengers are buying season tickets.
+(These are 2015 figures)

-It doesn’t matter that they’re travelling on different types of ticket: these are the prices most likely to be paid by the passengers currently taking up space on the West Coast Main Line.
+It doesn’t matter that they’re travelling on different types of tickets: these are the prices most likely to be paid by the passengers currently taking up space on the West Coast Main Line.